Schools of Jurisprudence | Overview

 Historical school of jurisprudence believes that law is an outcome of a long historical development of the society because it originates from the social custom, conventions religious principles, economic needs and relations of the people.

 According to this theory, the law is the product of the forces and influence of the past.
 Law is based on the general consciousness of people.
-The consciousness started from the very beginning of the society.
+The consciousness started from the very beginning of society.
 There was no person like sovereign for the creation of law.
 Savigny, Sir Henry Maine and Edmund Burke are the renowned jurists of this school.

 According to Burke, “Law is the product of the General process.
 In this sense, it is a dynamic organ which changes and develops according to the suitable circumstances in society.

 This theory has some defects.
 Being conservative in its outlook it relies on past, however, its merit is that it shows that law must change with the changes in society.
 It clearly believes that if a law is not according to the will of the people, it will never be obeyed.
 In this way, it supplemented the analytical school of law.
 Click Here to Read More

 (4) Sociological School of Jurisprudence

 The sociological school of jurisprudence emerged as the synthesis of various juristic thoughts.
 The exponents of this school treat law as a social phenomenon.
 According to them, the law is a social function, an expression of human society concerning the external relations of its individual members.
 Montesquieu, Auguste Comte, Herbert Spencer, Duguit and Rosco Pound are the notable jurists of this school.

 The exponents of this school lay greater stress on the functional aspect of law rather than its abstract contents.
-They regard the law as a social institution essentially inter-linked with their disciplines bearing direct impact on the society.
+They regard the law as a social institution essentially inter-linked with their disciplines bearing a direct impact on society.